st3w4r/blog/content/_index.md

 Startups and Silicon Valley enthusiast, I spent some time in the Bay Area, drinking Blue Bottle’s and owning a Patagonia jacket.

 I like to chat with people when it starts with:
-> _I don’t shave, I drink coffee and the the art of UNIX programming is on my nightstand._
+> _I don’t shave, I drink coffee and The Art of UNIX Programming is on my nightstand._

 If you want to know more: [Ping me!](/networks)